Insulin Levemir FlexTouch Pen 100 Unit/mL 5×3 mL

 Levemir FlexTouch Pens

-What is dosage using Levemir Flextouch Pen?
+What is the dosage using the Levemir Flextouch Pen?

 You can administer Levemir subcutaneously once or twice daily.

-• Administering ONCE – Inject Levemir with the evening meal or at bedtime.
+• Administering ONCE: Inject Levemir with the evening meal or at bedtime.

-• Administering TWICE –
+• Administering TWICE

-• Morning Dose – as per doctors’ advice
+• Morning Dose: as per doctors’ advice

 • Evening dose with the evening meal, at bedtime, or 12 hours after the morning dose.

-The doctor will adjust the dose based on your metabolic needs, blood glucose monitoring results, glycemic control goal, physical activity, changes in meal patterns, changes in renal or hepatic function, or during acute illness to minimize the risk of hypoglycemia or hyperglycemia.
-In addition, your doctor may add other medicine for type 1 diabetes.
+The doctor will adjust the dose based on your metabolic needs, blood glucose monitoring results, glycemic control goal, physical activity, changes in meal patterns, changes in renal or hepatic function, or acute illness to minimize the risk of hypoglycemia or hyperglycemia.
+In addition, your doctor may add other medicines for type 1 diabetes.

-Starting Dosage of Levemir Flextouch Pen
+Starting Dosage of the Levemir Flextouch Pen

-Warnings using Levemir Cartridges/FlexTouch pen
+Warnings using Levemir Cartridges or FlexTouch Pens

-• Sharing a LEVEMIR FlexTouch Pen, Needle, or Insulin Syringe between Patients.
-LEVEMIR FlexTouch pens with other patients pose a risk for transmission of blood-borne pathogens
+• Sharing a LEVEMIR FlexTouch pen, needle, or insulin syringe between patients LEVEMIR FlexTouch pens with other patients pose a risk for transmission of blood-borne pathogens.

-• Hyperglycemia or Hypoglycemia – Any change in meal pattern, physical activities, dosage, etc., poses a risk of Hyperglycemia or Hypoglycemia.
+• Hyperglycemia or Hypoglycemia: Any change in meal pattern, physical activities, dosage, etc. poses a risk of hyperglycemia or hypoglycemia.

-• Hypoglycemia Due to Medication Errors
+• Hypoglycemia Due to medication errors

 • Untreated hypokalemia may cause respiratory paralysis, ventricular arrhythmia, and death.

-Symptoms of Hypoglycaemia may include:
+The symptoms of hypoglycemia may include:

-• dizziness or lightheartedness
+• Dizziness or lightheartedness

 • blurred vision